021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 Houkousei model

-Shintaro explains that there are two perceptions of houkousei: life momentum and life legacy.
-He introduces the idea of ‘houkousei actions’, which allow people to connect the past, present, and future, and to identify directionality and movement (i.e., life momentum and life legacy).
+There are two perceptions of houkousei: life momentum and life legacy.
+Shintaro introduces the idea of ‘houkousei actions’, which allow people to connect the past, present, and future, and to identify directionality and movement (i.e., life momentum and life legacy).
 These actions are needed to bring about houkousei, and so people need to purposefully engage with the cognitive and behavioural associations needed to make connections and help them recognise which experiences they really value, and which goals they want to pursue.

 Three-part series on the topic of ikigai

-IIn episode four of The Ikigai Podcast, Nick and Shintaro talked about how valued experiences in leisure activities can be the most meaningful way for people to experience ikigai, and in episode 17, they discussed the importance of interpersonal experiences and ibasho.
+In episode four of the Ikigai Podcast, Nick and Shintaro talked about how valued experiences in leisure activities can be the most meaningful way for people to experience ikigai, and in episode 17, they discussed the importance of interpersonal experiences and ibasho.
 This is the third and final podcast in their exploration of ikigai.

 Conclusion